Skip to content

 How it works

 Percent literally means "per hundred", so any percentage is just a fraction with 100 on the bottom.
-Converting it to a decimal first keeps the arithmetic simple on paper or in your head.
+Converting it to a decimal first keeps the arithmetic simple on paper or in your head — for example, 18% becomes 0.18.

-If you only need a quick increase or decrease, multiply the original by (1 + percent/100) for a markup or (1 − percent/100) for a markdown.
+If you only need a quick markup or markdown, multiply the original by (1 + percent/100) for an increase or (1 − percent/100) for a decrease.
+That single multiplication answers both "what's the new total?" and "what's the running balance after this change?" in one step.

 Common mistakes